pasmant/kubernetes-ingress/deployments/helm-chart/README.md

     - Alternatively, pull an Ingress controller image with NGINX Plus and push it to your private registry by following the instructions from [here](https://docs.nginx.com/nginx-ingress-controller/installation/pulling-ingress-controller-image).
     - Alternatively, you can build an Ingress controller image with NGINX Plus and push it to your private registry by following the instructions from [here](https://docs.nginx.com/nginx-ingress-controller/installation/building-ingress-controller-image).
     - Update the `controller.image.repository` field of the `values-plus.yaml` accordingly.
+  - If you’d like to use App Protect Dos, please install App Protect Dos Arbitrator helm chart

 ## Getting the Chart Sources